Background

 And the longer this continues, the more entrenched they become, the more difficult it would be to get them back into the original self and integrate them into a constellated self, for example, in therapy.

-So people with borderline narcissistic other personality disorders, they have this, this is the situation.
-They have a wannabe self, which is broken to pieces, which is non-integrated, where there's no internal communication, where the signaling is disrupted.
 And they have like a galaxy of fragmented self-states, each one with grievances, each one with anger, each one with compulsion to seek the gratification of the need, each one very self-centered.
 Each one is, you know, each fragment is concerned with its narrow agenda, doesn't see the big picture, because it's no big picture, there's no constellated self.
-This is the internal environment of the narcissist and the borderline and paranoid and co-dependent and so on.

-Now what happens when many needs are not met, when many, when needs generate frustration on a regular basis, at some point, some people internally say to themselves, so to speak, to use a metaphor, say to themselves, okay, I've had enough, my needs will never be met.
+Now what happens when all the, when many needs are not met, when needs generate frustration on a regular basis, at some point, some people internally say to themselves, so to speak, to use a metaphor, say to themselves, okay, I've had enough, my needs will never be met.
 I'm a victim, or I've been dealt a bad hand.
 I'm an unfortunate person.
 I've bad luck.
+This is not going to work.
+This fragmentation of the self is not working.
+These coping strategies suck.
+My cognitions, my emotions are getting me nowhere.
+I'm going to withdraw.
+I'm going to withdraw from the world.
+I'm going to ignore the world.
+I'm going to ignore all other people.
+I'm going to sever, cut off all object relations with external objects.

-At this stage, there is either pathological narcissism, which underlies borderline personality disorder and other disorders, not only narcissism or schizoid solution, either narcissistic solution or schizoid solution.
+At this stage, there is either pathological narcissism, which underlies borderline personality disorder and other disorders, not only narcissism, or schizoid solution, either narcissistic solution or schizoid solution.
 There's also a psychotic state, but it's not a solution.

 The narcissistic solution is an attempt to continue engagement with the world by internalizing the world by saying, okay, when I go out to the world, it ends badly.
 So I'm going to internalize the world.
-I'm going to wake the world, one of my internal objects, so that I can regain a modicum of control and soothe myself and comfort myself.
+I'm going to make the worldone of my internal objects, so that I can regain a modicum of control and soothe myself and comfort myself.
 And knowing that I will not be betrayed, abandoned, frustrated anymore, because the world is now inside me, is part of me.
 And I will idealize the world so that I feel perfect and brilliant and God-like.
+This is the narcissistic solution.

 And the schizoid solution is to say, I'm going to pretend that there is no world.
 I'm going to pretend there's only me, no world.
 I'm going to become so self-sufficient that I will have no needs anymore.
 Any needs.
 I will have no need of other people, no need of love, no need of intimacy, no need of the world, no need of work, nothing.
 I'm going to sit at home.
 I'm going to do my things.
 I'm going to be happy with myself.
 I'm going to be my own best company.

-And both types, the schizoid and the narcissist are, of course, autoerotic in the sense that they invest their psychosexuality in themselves.
+And both types, the schizoid and the narcissist are, of course, auto-erotic in the sense that they invest their psychosexuality in themselves.
 To become self-sufficient, you need to gratify your sexual needs with the only object you fully control, with yourself.

 Now, of course, there is a psychotic solution, but it's not a solution.
 The psychotic solution is to say, I'm going to vanish.
 I'm going to disappear like so many molecules.
 And I'm going to spread myself thin into the world.
 This is called hyper-reflexivity.
-But I'm not going to deal with it now because the schizoid solution and the narcissistic solution are attempts to remain functioning in an environment which is perceived as hostile, an environment which is malevolent, is animosity, an environment which provokes hyper-vigilance and even paranoia.
-That's the interface between paranoia and narcissism and schizoid states.

 So these are attempts to resolve.
 These are coping strategies.
 They're very dysfunctional coping strategies, self-defeating, counterproductive, but they are coping strategies.
+These are desperate attempts to remain sane in a world which is perceived to be insane.

 The psychotic gives up.
 Psychotic says, okay, this is so bad.
 Even going back to the womb, like the schizoid does, because the schizoid symbolically goes back to the womb.
 He closes himself in his apartment, and that's it.
 That's a womb.
 That's his extended womb.